The Most Dangerous Time to Drive

 Night vision is the ability to see well in low-light conditions.
 As we age, we have greater difficulty seeing at night.
 A 50-year-old driver may need twice as much light to see as well as a 30-year-old.
-At age 60 and older, driving can become even more difficult, according to the American Optometric Association.
+At age 60 and older, driving can become even more difficult.
 Some older drivers also may have compromised vision due to cataracts and degenerative eye diseases.

-Take a driving course; even experienced drivers can benefit from a refresher course, and some of the rules have probably changed
+● Take a driving course, like this one offered by NSC; even experienced drivers can benefit from a refresher course

 A National Sleep Foundation poll says 60% of adults have driven while they were tired, and another 37%, or 103 million people, have fallen asleep at the wheel.
 Of those, 13% say they fall asleep while driving at least once a month, and 4% say they have caused a crash by falling asleep while driving.
 The reasons are many – shift work, lack of quality sleep, long work hours, sleep disorders – and it doesn’t only happen on lengthy trips.